The Changing Landscape Of Kosher Meat & Dairy Alternatives

 Besides alternative plant-based protein products, there are also fast-moving advancements in a new and fascinating kind of meat production.
 Animal protein is currently being produced in vats from animals’ stem cells to create a new lab-grown food product.
 The Good Food Institute (GFI) is an organization working to promote and advance this new industry, entitling the product as ‘clean meat.’
 After observing how Americans weren’t cutting down on meat despite the introduction of meat-like substitutes such as the Impossible Burger, GFI decided to create a better market for alternative meat products and break out clean beef onto the scene.
 It may be available as soon as within the next year.

-Even while making clear that the “meat products” are not meat, the result is the fusion of two foods which kosher-observant Jews usually keep entirely separate.
+Even while making clear that the “meat products” are not meat, the result is the fusion of two foods that kosher-observant Jews usually keep entirely separate.
 Likewise, when products like imitation bacon or crab are put on the market, rabbis specializing in kashrut are often vehement that the product must be clearly labeled as imitation only.
 This is so that no one should be led to assume that the laws of kosher have changed to allow foods from forbidden animals into the kosher landscape.

 Israel As A Leader In The Space

 Israel is a leader in both vegan foods, such as alternative meat products and lab-grown meats.
 In 2020, the country was ranked 3rd globally based on Google Trends for veganism.
 While the Jerusalem Post notes that this is mainly due to the Mediterranean diet and less related to ethical or associated concerns, Israel does have quite a robust vegan ecosystem.
 In terms of lab-grown meat, Israel is leading in this area as well.
-Aleph Farms, a leader in the category, has already produced lab-grown steak and plans to launch by the end of 2022 commercially.
+Aleph Farms, a leader in the category, has already produced lab-grown steak and plans to launch commercially by the end of 2022.
 Stressing the leading role the sector as a whole and as a company specifically will play as the world increasingly focuses on ESG, Prime Minister Netanyahu visited Alpeh in December 2020.
 The Prime Minister was quite impressed with the taste profile of the steak.

 “Unbelievable, tasty with compassion.
 There is no difference here.”